forestgrape/coronavirus/index.md

 #### isolation/home-lockdown
 To reduce spread isolation/home-lockdown is a radical measure.
 The more is known about Sars-CoV-2 and its spreading the more finegrained the measures can be.
-* this option should be used with care since it can discourage people from testing or disclosing socials contacts and travel history.
+* isolation should be used with care since it can discourage people from testing or disclosing socials contacts and travel history.
-* there are good reasons against a complete stay at home order in my opinion as of 31.7.2020:
+* there are reasons against a complete stay at home order in my opinion as of 31.7.2020:
     - going outside is important for an intact immune system and good health.
 This is especially important for infected.
     - indoor sports or movement can produce a lot of exhaled breadth condensate/aerosols and thus put people in the same building at risk.

-    - avoiding indoor and crowded public spaces is important however
+    Avoiding indoor and crowded public spaces is important however.

 Isolation may be working for people with own houses with gardens but for people living in big buildings, permanent home stay introduces transmission opportunities.